Menorcan Heritage Celebration

 - At noon, Dr. Ann Browning Masters, St. Augustine's Menorcan Poet Laureate, will read her poem, "The St. Augustine Menorcan Litmus Test."
 Dr. Browning is the author of Floridanos, Menorcans, Cattle-Whip Crackers: Poetry of St. Augustine.

-- Displays and Historical Information presented by The Minorcan Experience.
+- View displays and historical Information presented by The Minorcan Experience.

 Menorcan History